launchdarkly/api-client-go/docs/ExperimentExpandableProperties.md

 `func (o *ExperimentExpandableProperties) HasPreviousIterations() bool`

 HasPreviousIterations returns a boolean if a field has been set.

+### GetMonitoringProperties

+`func (o *ExperimentExpandableProperties) GetMonitoringProperties() MonitoringPropertiesRep`

+GetMonitoringProperties returns the MonitoringProperties field if non-nil, zero value otherwise.

+### GetMonitoringPropertiesOk

+`func (o *ExperimentExpandableProperties) GetMonitoringPropertiesOk() (*MonitoringPropertiesRep, bool)`

+GetMonitoringPropertiesOk returns a tuple with the MonitoringProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMonitoringProperties

+`func (o *ExperimentExpandableProperties) SetMonitoringProperties(v MonitoringPropertiesRep)`

+SetMonitoringProperties sets MonitoringProperties field to given value.

+### HasMonitoringProperties

+`func (o *ExperimentExpandableProperties) HasMonitoringProperties() bool`

+HasMonitoringProperties returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)